maryreader/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Research Officer at the Centre for Analysis of Social Exclusion at the LSE.
+I am a Research Officer at the Centre for Analysis of Social Exclusion at The London School of Economics and Political Science.
 I use quantitative methods to identify the causal effects of social and economic policies.